Pound Rises Against Majors () | aktiencheck.de

 dpa-AFX

-If the pound extends its uptrend, it is likely to find resistance around 0.86 against the euro, 1.25 against the greenback, 1.26 against the franc and 145.00 against the yen.
+If the pound extends its uptrend, it is likely to find its resistance around 1.26 against the greenback, 0.85 against the euro, 1.26 against the franc and 143.00 against the yen.

 Copyright RTT News/dpa-AFX